 With the 1990’s came the discovery of Hypocretin 1 and the Hypocretin Receptor 2 Gene.

-Today we can diagnose Narcolepsy with the Multiple Sleep Latency Test (MSLT) and CSF Hypocretin levels.
+Today we can diagnose Narcolepsy with the Multiple Sleep Latency Test (MSLT) and some overseas laboratories can assess CSF Hypocretin levels.

 If you believe you may have Narcolepsy or one of the Narcolepsy-like conditions, we can help.
 Call us now for an appointment.